 Driving without proper traction devices on snow and/or ice-covered roads is dangerous.
 The traction control system (TCS) alone cannot provide adequate traction and you could still have an accident.
-Use snow tires and drive at reduced speeds when roads are covered with ice and/or snow.

 ▼TCS Indicator Light

 This indicator light stays on for a few seconds when the ignition switch is turned to the ON position.
 If the TCS is operating, the indicator light flashes.